Eliot-RUIZ/automation/README.md

 # Package "automation" - Eliot RUIZ

 The goal of this package is to provide functions automating time-consuming tasks in R: statistical testing & non-linear model choice/plotting.
-The package can be installed using this code, but since the auto_stats function is not finished yet, the package cannot be installed yet.
+The package can be installed using this code, but since the auto_stats function is not finished, the package cannot be installed yet.
 ```r
 library(remotes)
 install_github("Eliot-RUIZ/automation")